 It was lunchtime and another boring salad involving canned fish (I’ve be rotating between tuna and salmon a lot recently) sounded disgusting.

-So, I mixed it up, panko-fied it, “fried” them and lunch suddenly became worth eating again.
+So, I mixed it up, panko-fied it, “fried” them and lunch suddenly became worth eating again in the form of crispy salmon bites.

 I buy canned tuna, salmon and chicken all the time for fast lunches but then end up looking at them stacked in the pantry with disgust because really, who looks forward to their lunch coming from a can?